 I even remember the focus on the movie 300.
-After certain WMSCOG events, the pastor would instruct the crowd of members to chant like the soldiers did in the movie, before taking group pictures to send to the “heavenly mother” Zhang Gil Jah.
-The pastor would even have the “brothers” and “sisters” compete against one another to see which group was the loudest.
+After certain WMSCOG events, the pastor would instruct the crowd of members to chant like the soldiers did in the movie before taking group pictures to send to the “heavenly mother,” Zahng Gil Jah.
+The pastor would even have the “brothers” and “sisters” compete against one another to see which group could chant the loudest.

-Let’s examine the parts of the siege mentality, also known as the “us vs. them” mentality, discussed by thought reform experts Robert J. Lifton, Margaret Singer, Steve Hassan and others.
-I thought it would be interesting to list just a couple of quotes directly from WMSCOG literature that remind me of the siege mentality.
+Let us examine the parts of the siege mentality, also known as the “us vs. them” mentality, discussed by thought reform experts Robert J. Lifton, Margaret Singer, Steve Hassan and others.
+I thought it would be interesting to list just a couple of quotes directly from WMSCOG literature that demonstrate the siege mentality.

-“…religious cults train members to regard outsiders, even blood relatives, as of Satan and to be avoided at all costs.”
-Cults In Our Midst p.
-88
+…religious cults train members to regard outsiders, even blood relatives, as of Satan and to be avoided at all costs.

 (For more direct quotes from Joo Cheol Kim regarding family members being “temptations” of Satan, click here.)